 3. AUGUST 11 – A BIRDY FLIES BACK TO THE ANCESTRAL HOME

 After ten long years, I finally traveled from Australia, where I’ve lived for nearly three decades, back to the U.S. to visit my family.
 During my week in Los Angeles I presented two live talks about my family’s collection and had the remarkable opportunity to visit my great-grandmother Ida Mayer Cummings’ former home.
-Touring the house, where she lived with my grandmother Mitzi and her younger brother, Sonny, was the experience of a lifetime and gave me goosebumps!
+Touring the house, where she lived with my grandmother Mitzi and her youngest son Leonard, was the experience of a lifetime and gave me goosebumps!

 Here’s the story with several photos from the house and my generous hosts.